AdobeDocs/pass.en/help/authentication/rest-api-v2/cookbooks/rest-api-v2-cookbook-client-server.md

 ([Retrieve authenticated profiles for specific MVPD](../apis/profiles-apis/rest-api-v2-profiles-apis-retrieve-profile-for-specific-mvpd.md))
   * If MVPD selection is not made in the Streaming application as the MVPD picker is presented in the Second Screen application, the polling should happen with CODE <b>/api/v2/{serviceProvider}/profiles/code/{CODE}</b><br>
     ([Retrieve authenticated profiles for specific CODE](../apis/profiles-apis/rest-api-v2-profiles-apis-retrieve-profile-for-specific-code.md))
-* Polling should not exceed 30 minutes, in case 30 minutes are reached and the Streaming Application is still active, a new session needs to be initiated and a new CODE and URL will be returned
+* Polling should not exceed 30 minutes, in case 30 minutes are reached, and the Streaming Application is still active, a new session needs to be initiated and a new CODE and URL will be returned
 * When authentication is complete, the return is 200 with authenticated profile
 * The Streaming application may proceed to <a href="#preauthorization-phase">C. Preauthorization phase</a> or <a href="#authorization-phase">D. Authorization phase</a>